 We are currently able to locate over 200 Intuit Merchant Services negative reviews, many of which characterize the company as a scam or a ripoff.
 One thing we must keep in mind is that Intuit is a huge company and that because of this the company will have more complaints than smaller companies.
 That being said, Intuit Merchant Services has a moderately high amount of complaints filed against it.
 On a positive note, it appears that the company’s overall complaint rate has decreased or held steady for the last few years.

 The majority of complaints center on issues relating to hidden and surprise fees, sudden account holds and freezes (one such complaint found here), and poor customer service.
 It appears that Intuit needs to do a much better job of disclosing fees and hold policies during the sales process instead of deferring to the merchant account contract, which is likely confusing to most merchants.

 Although Intuit Merchant Services used to share a Better Business Bureau (BBB) profile with Innovative Merchant Solutions independently of the company’s overall profile, it now appears as though the BBB has grouped both entities under the overall Intuit profile.
 As of this update, the BBB is reporting 1,739 complaints filed against Intuit within the last 36 months.
-The majority of the complaints mirror those filed elsewhere online and indicate a high percentage of problems with billing, advertising, and problems with service.
+The majority of the complaints mirror those filed elsewhere online and indicate a high percentage of problems with billing, advertising, and service.
 It should be noted that many of these complaints have been filed by end users who have experienced problems with the company’s non-merchant services.